Monday March 25, 2019

 Time to Learn

-Principle one of the twin I's plan is to spread the resources out over time.
+The first strategy of the Integrity and Initiative plan is to spread the resources out over time.
 This gives children some time to learn.

 Parents have usually acquired an estate over 20, 30 or even 40 years.
 If you ask a person of retirement age to recall their early years, they will frequently share stories about the challenges they faced.
 For most people of retirement age, those challenges were financial "bumps in the road" that were very educational.
 Without that education, they would not have been as successful in life or in their finances.